 An 8% cap on the tax bill will be applied to residences that are not owner occupied.
-The 8% cap will also apply to land, commercial buildings, business personal property, aircraft, etc. New construction or property that has a change of use (zoning change or manufactured home conversion) will not qualify for any cap for this fiscal year but will receive the 3% or 8% cap starting next year (2006/2007).
+The 8% cap will also apply to land, commercial buildings, business personal property, aircraft, etc. New construction or property that has a change of use (zoning change or manufactured home conversion) in the current year will not qualify for any cap until the following fiscal year.